Looking for the cheapest time to fly to China? Let me help you save a few bucks!

 I’ve compiled a list of Chinese airlines which may help, but basically if the airfare is dirt-cheap and you’ve never heard of the airline, then chances are it’s a budget airline.

-A few years back, I booked a Melbourne–Qingdao flight with Beijing Capital Airlines.
+A few years back, I booked a Melbourne to Qingdao flight with Beijing Capital Airlines.
 It only cost US$300, which is an insanely cheap airfare for that distance.

-However, the customer service was poor and the in-flight experience was terrible (you can read about that here).
+However, the customer service was poor and the in-flight experience was terrible (you can read about my experience here).

 Having said that, I arrived in one piece.
 And that’s the main thing, right?

-I hope you liked my article.
 If I’ve managed to save you a few dollars, then mission accomplished!
-Let me know in the comments if you have any of your own hacks for cheap China flights.
+Let me know if you have any of your own travel hacks.
+And don’t forget to use Trip for cheap China flights:

 Keep discovering China